Range Map

 Key Features for GA Buyers

-• Standard APU: Most 1124s come equipped with a Microturbo Saphir APU, allowing for cabin climate control and engine starting without ground power.
+• Standard APU: most 1124s carry a Microturbo Saphir APU for cabin climate and engine starting without ground power, unusual at this price.

 Trade-offs